Information for Faculty Members

 - Students are required to self-identify for accommodations and must first register with ODS in order to set up formal accommodations.
-Faculty are NOT required to provide any accommodations to a student until the student brings the faculty member a Faculty Notification Letter to formally notify them of the accommodations she or he is eligible for.
+Faculty are NOT required to provide any accommodations to a student until the student brings the faculty member a Faculty Notification Letter to formally notify them of the accommodations they is eligible for.

 - If a student discloses a disability to you without providing a Faculty Notification Letter, it is imperative that you both inform the student that she or he needs to register with the Office of Disability Services first to seek formal accommodations AND contact ODS to inform them that you have made a referral about a particular student!

-- Faculty should NOT ask a student what type of disability she or he has, but should have a conversation about how the accommodations on the student's Faculty Notification Letter can be applied within the course content.
+- Faculty should NOT ask a student what type of disability they have, but should have a conversation about how the accommodations on the student's Faculty Notification Letter can be applied within the course content.

 - Faculty should NOT ever ask a student about their disability or accommodations in front of other students in the course.
-This can in essence "out" the student with a disability to her or his peers and is not appropriate.
+This can in essence "out" the student with a disability to their peers and is not appropriate.

 Please check back periodically as we will update information on here!